GitauHarrison/getting-started-with-flask/03_getting_started_with_flask.md

 ![Start flask server](images/getting_started_with_flask/start_flask_server.png)

-In your terminal, we are told that the application is running on https://127.0.0.1:5000.
+In our terminal, we are told that the application is running on https://127.0.0.1:5000.
 You can copy this link and paste it in your favourite web browser to see the changes.

 ![See flask on browser](images/getting_started_with_flask/flask_on_browser.png)